 If we used the summer break to strengthen our response in the fall, in short, with the right reinforcement, social distancing could be further reduced.

-And let's get to the second of the "sub-scenarios": the one in which the coronavirus does not withdraw even in summer.
-The current peak would decline due to the isolation measures taken now, but the risk of a recovery would remain high in the warmer months.
-If the number of cases didn't drop significantly by early mid-June, Noymer said, we'd know the virus isn't seasonal.
+And we come to the second of the "sub-scenarios": the one in which the coronavirus does not recede even in the summer.
+The current peak would reduce due to the isolation measures adopted now, but the risk of a recovery would remain high in the warmer months.
+If the number of cases did not decline significantly by early to mid-June, Noymer said, we would know that the virus is not seasonal.

 At that point, social distancing measures could be changed according to the situation.
 With the ever-present possibility of more waves of infections, quarantine could continue just as it does now.
 If the hospitals were better equipped, however, the social distancing could be reduced.
 There may be more work outside the home and a slight increase in sociability, but it would still be a world with rigorous hand washes, choked sneezing, and generous amounts of hand sanitizer.
 In all likelihood, people who can work remotely or order food via delivery would still do so instead of leaving the house.